wsttiger/cudaqx/docs/sphinx/api/qec/nv_qldpc_decoder_api.rst

         - `scale_factor` (float): The scale factor to use for min-sum.
 Defaults to 1.0.
           When set to 0.0, the scale factor is dynamically computed based on the number of iterations.
 Introduced in 0.4.0.
+        - `proc_float` (string): The processing float type to use.
+Defaults to "fp64".
+Valid values are "fp32" and "fp64".
+Introduced in 0.5.0.
         - `opt_results` (heterogeneous_map): Optional results to return.
 This field can be left empty if no additional results are desired.
 Choices are:
             - `bp_llr_history` (int): Return the last `bp_llr_history` iterations